 Meet Stinkerbutt he was orphaned as a baby and had problems with his back legs.
 Due to his disability Stinkerbutt could not be released back to the wild.
 HWR has taken him in as a permanent resident and is providing the care he needs.
 Stinkerbutt is an educational animal and comes to some or our events and educational programs to help teach the public about skunks and why they are an important part of our ecosystem.

-Meet Talia, she was admitted to HWR after she was confiscated from a home in southern Ontario.
-Ontario’s wildlife are not pets and it is illegal to keep wildlife.
-Talia could not be released back to the wild because she was habituated to humans and her origin was unknown.
-So Talia will lives here at HWR and has joined our educational team.
+Talia and Tansy were both admitted to HWR after they were confiscated from separate homes in southern Ontario.
+People had stolen them from their home in the wild.
+Ontario’s wildlife are NOT pets and it is illegal to keep wildlife.
+Talia and Tansy could not be released back to the wild because they were habituated to humans and their origins were unknown.
+So, Talia and Tansy live here at HWR and they both have joined our educational team.